Trilarion/imperialism-remake/documentation/definition/diplomacy.rst

 * Subventions for developing their infrastructure (only towards minor nations)
 * Existing peace and alliance treaties
 * Propaganda (by secret organizations or by influencing the press)
-* Fullfilling wishes of minor nations
+* Fulfilling wishes of minor nations

 Diplomatic Influence
 =====================================